 Many conflicts that arise after the death of a loved one relate to feelings of not getting one’s due.
 In other words, people who file to contest the will or dispute its terms most often want something from the estate — not just the satisfaction of having a judge rule in their favor.

-In truth, judges may attempt to avoid conducting a formal ruling on such matters when it can be avoided.
+In truth, judges may attempt to avoid formal rulings on such matters when it can be avoided.
 It is advised by legal professionals and encouraged by the court system to attempt to resolve such matters outside of court.
 Options can include providing a settlement or offering to “buy out” a fair equivalent value of the assets desired.

 In any case, the important thing is to consider the separate duties of the personal representative of the applicable estate.
 The representative has a responsibility to the estate itself to resolve any such claims expeditiously while preserving the entire value of the estate to the extent possible.
 In other words, address such matters from a professional rather than a personal angle.

-What Can I Do If Creditor Claims or Other Costs Are Eating Into Assets That Were Supposed to Go to Heirs?
+What Can I Do If Creditor Claims or Other Costs Are Eating Into Assets Supposed to Go to Heirs?

 There is an order of priority for distributing assets from any estate that undergoes probate.
 First, the family allowance and personal property allowances must be paid to the appropriate surviving family member (if any).
 Second, the estate’s own reasonable administration costs must be paid, including the cost of probating the will.
 Third, any outstanding creditor claims and disputes must be resolved.